qzonic/qzonic/README.md

 1. Mathematical Calculations Application.
 Stack: numpy, scipy, matplotlib, math, jupyter notebook.
 Outcome: Created an application that enables students to solve practical problems from the textbook "Antennas and Radio Wave Distribution."

 2. Telegram Online Store.
 Stack: aiogram, Django, Django Rest Framework, MySQL.
 Outcomes: Developed backend with REST API and a bot that utilizes the API to fetch information about categories, products, and users.

+### Current work

+Participation in the development of web applications based on RESt API technology.
+At the heart of my activity is writing the backend of projects in Django and DRF, Celery, CeleryBeat, Redis, Docker, etc.
+He was also involved in the development of the frontend part on Vue.js The services are used by a large number of users (from hundreds to thousands), including in narrow specializations.
+I am engaged in the administration of the server infrastructure - from server configuration to gitlab support.

 About Me: